Revised July 7, 2015; March 30, 2018; August 15, 2019

 In connection with each Official Statement, the President of the University or his/her designee provides a certification stating that the information contained in the Official Statement, as of the date of such Official Statement, does not contain any untrue statement of material fact or omit to state any material fact necessary to make the statements contained in the Official Statement, in light of the circumstances under which they were made, not misleading.
 The University also includes in such certification a statement that there has been no material adverse change in the financial position and affairs of the University from the date of the Official Statement to the date of issuance of the Bonds which was not disclosed in or contemplated by the Official Statement.

-Information in the University Appendices, including the AFR, is filed annually for public market access as part of the University’s continuing disclosure undertakings with respect to outstanding Bonds.
+Information in the University Appendices, including the AFR, is filed annually for public market access as part of the University’s continuing disclosure undertakings (each a "CDU") with respect to outstanding Bonds.
 Additionally, information of the type included in the Official Statement, including the University Appendices and the AFR, is from time to time provided by the University to other municipal market participants, including rating agencies.
+Each CDU also requires the filing of event notices to provide notice to public markets of certain events listed in the CDU, including events with respect to debt or other obligations of the University that are not sold publicly with an Official Statement.

 In order to ensure compliance with the University’s disclosure obligations under federal securities laws and to provide such certification for future Bonds, these policies and procedures for reviewing and updating the University Appendices (collectively, the “Disclosure Policy”) are adopted.
 The President or his/her designee may, as may be necessary, review the Disclosure Policy and provide updates.
 By adopting this Disclosure Policy and by requiring staff to adhere to this Disclosure Policy, procedures to comply with the University’s disclosure obligations under federal securities law and to provide a reasonable basis for the certification described above are hereby formalized.

 - Primary Offices.
-In order to ensure compliance with the Disclosure Policy, the VPAF or his/her designee will collect, review and coordinate information regarding the operations of the University for inclusion in the University Appendices from each of the following offices within the University: (1) Division of Financial Services, (2) Budget Office, (3) Admissions Office, (4) Office of the Provost, (5) Office of General Counsel, (6) Office of Student Life, (7) Office of Research, and (8) Office of Planning and Analysis.
+In order to ensure compliance with the Disclosure Policy, the Chief Financial Officer and Director of Budget Planning or his/her designee will collect, review and coordinate information regarding the operations of the University for inclusion in the University Appendices from each of the following offices within the University: (1) Division of Financial Services, (2) Budget Office, (3) Admissions Office, (4) Office of the Provost, (5) Office of General Counsel, (6) Office of Student Life, (7) Office of Research, and (8) Office of Planning and Analysis.

 - Coordination with the Related Entities.
 To further facilitate compliance with the procedures set forth in this Disclosure Policy, the VPAF or his/her designee will collect, review and coordinate information regarding certain entities related to the University for inclusion in the University Appendices from each of the following related entities: (1) Kansas State University Foundation and (2) K-State Athletics, Inc.